SEPIA-Framework/sepia-web-audio/README.md

 # SEPIA Web-Audio Library

-## -- Currently in BETA --

 Modular, cross-browser library to record and process audio using audio-worklets, web-workers and script-processors (as fallback).
-Can be used to chain different modules (worklets AND workers) to one audio pipeline.
+Can be used to **chain different modules (worklets AND workers) to one audio pipeline**.

+The main focus of this library is speech recording and processing (see: [SEPIA Client app](https://github.com/SEPIA-Framework/sepia-html-client-app)), but you can quickly add modules for many other use-cases as well (contributions welcome ^^).

 Available modules: